-After selecting all the letters for your answers, fill out the information below.
-Then save this PDF file and email it to your teacher for correction and credit toward your certificate.
+After circling all the letters for your answers, fill out the information below.
+Then tear out this page and mail it to your teacher for correction and credit toward your certificate.

+teacher for correction ar nd credit toward your certificate.

 Name

 Address

 City

 State

 Country